-Oil prices edge up on tropical storm and geopolitical tensions
+Oil prices firm on tropical storm and geopolitical tensions

 OPEC also predicted on Thursday the return of a surplus next year despite an OPEC-led pact to restrain supplies.

-Brent prices have climbed 4.5% this week while WTI prices have gained 5.5%.
+Brent prices have climbed 4.1% this week while WTI has gained 4.9%.
 Both registered declines last week.

 “It is fair to say that OPEC’s best-laid plans to rebalance the oil market have, so far this year, fallen flat,” said Stephen Brennock, analyst at PVM Oil Associates.